(Continued from Part 2)

 Stumbling is what you do in this park as the walking surface is a roughly broken-up, uneven coral.
 Just off the roadway you will find a large cave called Ambrosio with signs of human occupation dating back 2000 years.
 There is intriguing rock art and round window-like holes to the outside that appear on or near the ceiling:

 “The cave stretches over 300 meters with 5 interconnected galleries and contains a total of 72 aboriginal rupestrian rock drawings that are representative of the Taino culture… They are thought to be more than 2000 years old, and is one of the largest collections of Indian pictographs in the Caribbean”. (from http://www.varaderoguide.net/cuevadeambrosio.html )

-From the time of the Neanderthal, humans have utilized caves but I wonder if an entire civilization could have developed underground and more specifically, by the sea.
+From the time of the Neanderthal and Denisovan, humans have utilized caves but I wonder if an entire civilization could have developed underground and more specifically, by the sea.

 “It’s like going to to Pluto and seeing McDonald’s”.